Study With Experts In The Field

-Included, you'll have access to the YogaAnatomy.net Asana Library (a collection of 20 poses, each examined in 3 ways):
+You’ll gain access to the YogaAnatomy.net Asana Library, which is a collection of 20 poses, each examined in 3 ways:

 Here’s a list of the poses in the library.
 You’ll be able to take the concepts we explore here and apply them to any pose in any tradition:

 - Virabhadrasana II / Warrior 2